ome/ome-contributing/OMEROfigure.rst

 #.
 Finally, export to PDF and TIFF

-   - |C| that layout corresponds to web UI, rendering settings, LUTs, Invert etc. look right.
+   - |C| that layout corresponds to web UI and check that rendering settings, LUTs, Invert etc. look right.
    - |C| that each page of multi-page figure has correct panels, labels and scalebars.